Avatar: The Way of Water

 I just hate the Na’vi’s stupid faces.

 Also, the cliched “native” accents and speech patterns of the Na’vi bother me.
-Plus, Jake Sully’s children also speak English in a somewhat of an AAVE accent.
-This is to be expected, of course, because Avatar is a shitty white savior narrative created by an old rich hippy-ish white guy.
-This isn’t always a deal breaker for me either.
+Plus, Jake Sully’s children also speak English in somewhat of an AAVE accent.
+This is to be expected, of course, because Avatar is a shitty white savior narrative created by an old rich hippy-ish white guy, and so his depictions of native cultures, especially alien ones, is pretty unavoidably going to be set in some racist cliches.
+And to be fair, this isn’t always a deal breaker for me either.
 I mean, I live in America.
 I grew up on Hollywood movies.
-If there’s one thing we have plenty of here, it’s shitty white savior narratives in all the various and sundry packaging, but the thing that sticks in my craw with Avatar specifically is that it’s a wholly made-up idea, an idea centered on a wholly made-up alien culture, and yet, it’s up there on screen basically going: “Me Big Chief Wampum!”
+I'm a huge Star Wars fan.
+If there’s one thing that we have plenty of here, it’s shitty white savior narratives in all their various and sundry packaging.
+But the thing that sticks in my craw with Avatar specifically is that it’s a wholly made-up idea, an idea centered on a wholly made-up alien culture, and there's only two cultures–human and Na'vi–so it's not like it has to differentiate itself from a bunch of alien cultures either.
+It's just one alien culture, and yet, it’s up there on screen basically going: “Me Big Chief Wampum!”

 What the fuck is that racist-ass bullshit?

 Why do the Na’vi do the haka?
 Why does Jake say “sky people” when he’s actually from Earth?
-Yes, there are story-reasons, just like there are story reasons for why Kiri doesn’t speak with the same accent or speech patterns as the other Na’vi, or even like her brothers, despite her being raised in the same environment as them, but… if you spend a little time examining those reasons, breaking them down, they quickly turn pretty shitty.
-And that’s the whole issue here, right?
-In the end, these are all specific choices that were deliberately made by a white guy because “that’s how natives are.”
+Yes, there are story-reasons, just like there are story reasons for why Kiri doesn’t speak with the same accent or speech patterns as the other Na’vi, or even like her brothers, despite her being raised in the same environment as them (because she has an "educated" white lady soul in her), and that's the whole thing… if you spend a little time examining those reasons, breaking them down a little and following where they lead, they turn pretty shitty pretty quickly.
+That’s the whole issue here, that these are all specific choices that were deliberately made by a white guy because “that’s how natives are.”

-Yes, Cameron seems like a nice and sincere guy with good intentions, so the sharper implications to these decisions were probably unintentional, and mostly likely, if he did hear any objections during production, they were probably rationalized away by the usual kind of oh-so-reasonable “I’m not a racist, but…” justifications, which were then backed up by his ready and willing Yes Men, but the truth is plainly apparent… these depictions belongs in the same category with all the other racist portrayals of indigenous people and cultures by Hollywood.
+Yes, Cameron seems like a nice and sincere guy with good intentions, so the sharper implications to these decisions were probably unintentional, although I would be willing to bet that, mostly likely, if he did hear any of these objections during production, he probably rationalized them away with the usual kind of oh-so-reasonable “I’m not a racist, but…” justifications, which were then backed up by his ready and willing Yes Men, but that doesn't matter, because just like always, the truth is plainly apparent… the depictions of the Na'vi in these movies belongs in the same category with all the other racist portrayals of indigenous people and cultures by Hollywood.

 And that sucks.